cblanquera/mcp/docs/coding/Typescript-Style-Guide.md

 ## 3. Exports

-Export blocks should always end with a semicolon (even if it is a function or class).
+Export blocks must always end with a semicolon (even if it is a function or class).

 ```ts
 //✅ Good